Barabol/argset/README.md

 # Argset
-easy to use lightweight C library for adding usable start arguments
+easy to use lightweight C library for adding start arguments

 ## usage